 The product itself is our best marketing tool.
 Our shippers and carriers love us, and they’ve helped spread the word.
 We’ve also gotten a lot of media coverage.

 Q) What is your onboarding process for shipping partners (drivers), if any?
-Are they on contractual basis or full time basis?
+Are they on a contractual basis or full-time basis?

 We provide educational materials for all our drivers, teaching them how to navigate the Cargomatic app on their smartphones.
 Many drivers are tech-savvy and understand the app quickly while others require a bit more help.
 But they all love it as it empowers their small businesses to grow.
 Cargomatic drivers are not on contract; they are free to use the platform whenever they want.

-Q) What is Cargomatic biggest achievement to date?
+Q) What is Cargomatic’s biggest achievement to date?
 How did you go about accomplishing this?